Skip to Content

 The Ideal Tulum Itinerary (3 to 5 days)

 I’ll be honest: no time is enough time in Tulum!
 This laid-back beach haven on the Caribbean coast of Mexico is everyone’s dream.
 After all, it offers all types of experiences and attractions.
-From historical riches to astonishing natural wonders, great food, parties, and some of the best beaches you’ll ever see, it’s all here.

-3 to 5 days will be enough time to explore the very best of the town, the beach, and the surroundings, but definitely stay longer if you can (I bet you’ll want to once you’re there!)
+3 to 5 days will be enough time to explore the very best of the town, the beach, and the surroundings.
+But definitely stay longer if you can (I bet you’ll want to once you’re there!)

 HOW TO GET TO TULUM